siddhantgoel/streaming-form-data/README.rst

 :code:`expected_parts` is active.
 In case there's a part that we don't need, this input is simply discarded using a :code:`NullTarget` object.

-Currently two targets are included with this library - :code:`ValueTarget` and :code:`FileTarget`. :code:`ValueTarget` stores the input in memory, and :code:`FileTarget` pipes the input to a file on disk.
+Currently three targets are included with this library - :code:`ValueTarget`, :code:`FileTarget`, and :code:`SHA256Target`. :code:`ValueTarget` stores the
+input in memory, and :code:`FileTarget` pipes the input to a file on disk.
 Any new targets should inherit :code:`streaming_form_data.targets.BaseTarget` and define a :code:`data_received` function.

 This library is currently under development.
 There are quite a few tests in the :code:`tests/` directory that test for correctness.
-But the parser hasn't been battle tested yet, and is currently slow for large files, hence production usage is not recommended (yet).
+But the parser hasn't been battle tested yet, hence production usage is not recommended.

 Usage
 -----